Loading...

 And height and width are defined by pixel size.

-So that's why we have the px at the end of the height and the width.
+So, that's why we have the px at the end of the height and the width.

-So how do we use this within a webpage?
-So what we have to do is decide where our image is going to be located.
+So, how do we use this within a webpage?
+So, what we have to do is decide where our image is going to be located.

-So if we have a look at a snippet of this html code, we have got our primary storage webpage.
+So, we have a look at a snippet of this HTML code.

-So that is the name of the image that we are using.
+And we see, the source has been changed to a main memory, so that is the name of the image that we are using.

-We have got the alternative text which says it's a picture of main memory, and we have got height and width values as well.
+We have got the alternative text, which says, it's a picture of main memory and we have got height and width values as well.

-So as it says there, the image tag sits within the content of the webpage.
+So, as it says there, the image tag sits within the content of the webpage.

-And our webpage will look something like this, where we have got our primary storage heading, we have got our first paragraph, we have got our image included within the webpage.
+And our webpage will look something like this where we have got our primary storage heading, we have got our first paragraph.

-So the image has been displayed using the defined height and width, and the image is placed within the body of the webpage.
+So, the image has been displayed using the defined height and width, and the image is placed within the body of the webpage.

-And then underneath that, we have got the second paragraph of text.
+And then, underneath that we have got the second paragraph of text.

-So let's have a go at a question.
+So, let's have a go at a question.

 Let's see what we can remember.